tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 - Performance
 - Environment
+	- Multiagency
 		- Single-agent: does not need to interact with other agents or intelligent beings
 		- Multi-agent: needs to interact and learn from other agents
+		-
+	- Dynamic: Environment changes even without influence from the agent
-	- Static: Environment does not change without the agent's actual
+	- Static: Environment does not change without the agent's actuation
+	-
 - Actuators
 	- Deterministic: New state of environment after actuation completely depends on the action
 	- Nondeterministic (stochastic): New state of environment after actuation is influenced but not defined by the action